Gregory J. Studerus: Early life

 Gregory Studerus was born in Orange, New Jersey, on March 31, 1948.
 Growing up in West Orange, New Jersey, he attended Our Lady of the Valley High School in Orange.
-Studerus then entered Montclair State College in Montclair, New Jersey, receiving a bachelor's degree in art education.
-After his college graduation, he worked for a number of years as an artist and teacher, owning an art gallery and workshop at one point.
-After deciding to enter the priesthood, he obtained a Master of Divinity degree.
+Studerus then entered Montclair State College in Montclair, New Jersey, receiving a bachelor's degree in art education in 1970.

+After his college graduation, Studerus worked for a number of years as an artist and teacher, owning an art gallery and workshop at one point.
+After deciding to become a priest, he entered the Seminary of the Immaculate Conception in Huntington, New York, where he obtained a Master of Divinity degree in 1980.